ms/buildtogether.tech/communicate/index.md

 -   What exceptions those functions can raise and when.

 The word "public" in the first rule is important.
-We don't have to write full documentation for helper functions that are only used inside our package and aren't meant to be called by users, but these should still have at least a comment explaining their purpose.
+You don't have to write full documentation for helper functions that are only used inside your package and aren't meant to be called by users, but these should still have at least a comment explaining their purpose.